 What should I discuss with my healthcare provider before using desonide topical?

-You should not use desonide topical if you are allergic to it.
+You should not use desonide if you are allergic to it.

 How should I use desonide topical?

-Wash your hands before and after using desonide topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands after using desonide, unless you are using this medicine to treat the skin on your hands.

 What happens if I miss a dose?